claudiopeska/OSReactiveTools/README.md

 ## How to install

-### From the Chrome Web Store
-LINK TO CHROME STORE

 ### From Github
 1. Download the latest release from the [releases section](https://github.com/claudiopeska/OSReactiveTools/releases).
 2. Unzip the file contents to a new folder